How to Engage a Disperate Workforce Afer Crisis

 The HR organization in partnership with internal communications, in my opinion, should figure out the strategy and then act as the conductor in the orchestra.
 It’s really all about getting the strategy into the hands of your frontline managers.
 We know that the definition of culture is how we do things here.
 And there’s no group of people in your organization who set the stage more for how we do things here than your frontline managers.

-On Screen: How can IC pros help managers improve engagement?
+How can IC pros help managers improve engagement?

 Managers have to start executing on daily or weekly team huddles.
 Leave it up to the manager to decide the how often it’s going to be conducted.
 What you want to say as an internal communicator is, this is what a daily huddle looks like.
 This is how long it should be.
 Don’t make it mandatory.
 Invite people to attend.
 And here are some potential topics that you can cover in the daily team huddle.